 While the Black Lives Matter movement was founded in July 2013, participation has skyrocketed in the summer of 2020.
 So have the number of arrests.
 What happens if you get arrested at a protest, and what are the costs?

 On paper, it depends what you were doing.
 While the First Amendment covers the right to peacefully protest, government and law enforcement also have the right to stop demonstrations that present a clear danger of violence and threat to public safety.
 Theoretically, if you were protesting peacefully and not breaking any laws, you should not get arrested.
 And if you are, you certainly won’t be charged with any crime.

 In practice, however, it doesn’t always work out that smoothly.
-Whether wrongful or not, being arrested and charged with a crime can have “profound ramifications for your future,” according to Steven Rodemer, a criminal defense attorney in Colorado Springs.
+Whether wrongful or not, being arrested and charged with a crime “ could significantly impact the course of your life and your future.,” according to Julie Twyford, a criminal defense attorney in Spokane, Washington.
 And even an arrest without charges can lead to significant problems.